Berlin Blues & Fusion

 Gabriel Huot

 Gabriel has been involved in the blues dance community since 2011.
 It includes social dancing around Europe, competing, event organizing, DJing, teaching regular classes in France (Paris, Orléans) and outside France in local and international events.
+Though he has been dancing many other social dances, he especially loves blues for the richness of the music and associated dance styles, the variety of rhythms, and for the genuine connection in partner dancing.

 He believes understanding of body mechanics is a key to get more freedom in dancing, as well as in daily life.